eironch/talan/README.md

 # Talan
-A note taking app, that lets you create everyday tasks with ease, while tracking progress with a diagram.
+A note-taking app, that lets you create everyday tasks with ease, while tracking progress.